benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

     end)
 )

-local function getVisibleBagFull()
+local function scanForBagFull()
-    local object =
+    if coinFarm.cachedBagText
+        and coinFarm.cachedBagText.Parent
+        and textLooksLikeBagFull(
             coinFarm.cachedBagText

-    if object
-        and object.Parent
-        and textLooksLikeBagFull(object)
-        and object.TextTransparency < 0.95
+        ) then

+        return coinFarm.cachedBagText
+    end

+    for _, object in ipairs(
+        playerGui:GetDescendants()
+    ) do
-        and guiObjectVisible(object) then
+        if textLooksLikeBagFull(object) then
+            coinFarm.cachedBagText =
+                object

             return object
         end
+    end

     return nil
 end

 local function handleCoinBagFull()
+    if replay.playing
-    if not coinFarm.enabled
+        or not coinFarm.enabled
         or coinFarm.fullBagDebounce then

         return
     end

     local bagText =
-        getVisibleBagFull()
+        coinFarm.cachedBagText
+        or scanForBagFull()

-    if not bagText then
+    if not bagText
+        or not bagText.Parent
+        or not textLooksLikeBagFull(bagText)
+        or (
+            bagText:IsA("GuiObject")
+            and not guiObjectVisible(bagText)
+        ) then

         return
+    end

+    if bagText:IsA("TextLabel")
+        or bagText:IsA("TextButton")
+        or bagText:IsA("TextBox") then

+        if bagText.TextTransparency
+            >= 0.95 then

+            return
+        end
     end

     coinFarm.fullBagDebounce =